New Mexico Recording Laws: Consent Rules and Penalties

 Can I Record CYFD Workers?

 Yes.
-Children, Youth and Families Department (CYFD) workers are government employees, and you can record your interactions with them as long as you’re participating in the conversation.
+Children, Youth and Families Department (CYFD) workers are government employees, and you can record your interactions with them as long as you are participating in the conversation.
+Keeping a record of CYFD visits and conversations can be important for protecting your rights during investigations.

 Can I Record My Ex-Spouse or Co-Parent?